 “By the end of this year, we will have more than 1,500 innovation-related roles here in Britain, working on everything from machine learning and drone technology to streaming video technology and Amazon Web Services.”

-Amazon’s Alexa devices is up against large competitors like Google Home and Apple’s Siri, allowing users to check the weather, control heating and entertainment systems along with ordering your shopping in their homes using voice control.
-Amazon have also been further developing a number of other devices design to utilise Alexa, including Echo Look, a smart camera that provide fashion advice.
+Amazon’s Alexa devices are up against large competitors like Google Home and Apple’s Siri, allowing users to check the weather, control heating and entertainment systems along with ordering their shopping in their homes using voice control.
+Amazon has also been further developing a number of other devices design to utilise Alexa, including Echo Look, a smart camera that provides fashion advice.

 The Amazon workforce is expected to reach 19,000 – 24,000 over 2017, the large majority of which will be warehouse and delivery based work.
 Amazon also plans to have 15 delivery warehouses across the UK by the end of 2017.